fabio-deep/ReZero-ResNet/README.md

 Trained a couple of nets for (fun) comparison, using identical hyperparams and early stopping on validation accuracy plateau schedule.
 All experiments can be replicated using the code from this repo.

 Check out the **ReZero Paper** by the authors: https://arxiv.org/pdf/2003.04887.pdf \
-Neat idea which seems to improve ResNet convergence speed, especially at the beggining of training.
+Neat idea which seems to improve ResNet convergence speed, especially at the beggining of training (see figures).

 ## ReZero ResNet vs. ResNet on CIFAR-10: